microsoft/semanticworkbench/docs/WORKBENCH_APP.md

 Select any of your assistants to access and update the assistant's configuration.
 Select an existing conversation or create a new one to start interacting with your assistants.

-# Assistant Instances
+# Assistants

 Creating and configuring assistants in the Semantic Workbench allows you to utilize different AI functionalities tailored to specific needs.
-Note that you can create multiple instances of a single assistant service, each with its own configuration.
+Note that you can create multiple assistants, all back by a single assistant service, each with its own configuration.

 ## Creating a New Assistant

 Creating a new assistant in the Semantic Workbench is straightforward.
 Begin by clicking on the `New Assistant` button on the dashboard.
 You will be presented with the available assistant services to choose from.
 Select the one that best suits your needs.
-You can accept the default name or choose your own then click `Save` to create the instance.
+You can accept the default name or choose your own then click `Save` to create the assistant.

 ## Configuring Assistants